MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Get-ClusterResourceDependency.md

 ```

 This example displays the dependencies for each resource in the clustered file server ─resource
 group─ called cluster1FS12.
-Some resources do not have dependencies.
+Some resources don't have dependencies.

 ## PARAMETERS